Langenscheidt: History

 In 1891, in close collaboration with Eduard Muret and Daniel Sanders, he started working on the English equivalent, the Encyklopädisches englisch-deutsches und deutsch-englisches Wörterbuch ("Encyclopedic English-German and German-English dictionary").
 Langenscheidt did not live to see its publication; his son Carl, his successor, published it in 1901.

+From before 1870 to 1970, Langenscheidt bilingual dictionaries were popular among language students and various schools.

 In 2019, Langenscheidt was acquired by Klett, owner of the competing dictionary Pons.

 Dictionary structure

 The structure for most Langenscheidt dictionaries is the same.
 Most pocket dictionaries include around 55,000 references designed for tourists or people studying beginning or intermediate foreign languages, while larger desk sized interlanguage dictionaries include around 220,000 references.
 After the two languages' references conclude, grammatical assistance appears in the Appendix section, including helpful abbreviations, geographical regions, currency values, temperature conversions, and numerical values.